To0nsa/webserv/README.md

 All configurations rely on the project `Makefile` and follow the project's coding style.

-### 🧼 Sanitizer Suppressions

-To reduce noise in sanitizer reports, the `.asanignore` file suppresses:

-- Known benign leaks from `libstdc++`, `libc`, and dynamic allocators
-- Internal race conditions in `__sanitizer` symbols
-- Undefined behavior in standard library internals

-These help CI focus on bugs *in your code*, not external sources.

 ### 📚 Documentation

 - Doxygen generates HTML docs from source code and Markdown (`README.md` is the main page)